SSWConsulting/SSW.Rules.Content/rules/installing-3rd-party-libraries/rule.md

 Here are things to check:

-✅ Maintainers's profile - A high profile maintainers with a good presence in the community or doing a lot of contribution is a good boost of confidence in the library.
+✅ Maintainer's profile - A high profile maintainers with a good presence in the community or doing a lot of contribution is a good boost of confidence in the library.

 ✅ Presence of unit tests and good coverages - This improves our confidence that the code would less likely to break across versions